-Where there are no policies relevant Development Plan policies to the application, or relevant policies which are most important for determining the application are out-of-date (footnote 8 of The Framework) at the time of making the decision, then the Council will grant planning permission unless material considerations indicate otherwise, taking into account whether:
+Where there are no relevant Development Plan policies, or policies which are most important for determining the application are out-of-date (footnote 8 of The Framework), then the Council will grant planning permission unless material considerations indicate otherwise, taking into account whether:

-- Any adverse impacts of granting planning permission would significantly and demonstrably outweigh the benefits, when assessed against the guidance in the National Planning Policy Framework taken as a whole; or - Specific policies in that Framework [the Framework] indicate that development should be restricted (highlighted via Footnote 9 6 7 of the Framework). - 6.1 In accordance with paragraph 14 of the 2012 11 of the 2019 2021 National Planning Policy Framework, all documents that form part the Local Plan have been prepared with a presumption in favour of sustainable development. - 6.2 To confirm the Council's commitment towards the delivery of sustainable development this Strategic Policies and Land Allocations DPD includes a policy in relation to the presumption in favour of sustainable development (Policy SP1) as set out below. - 6.3 The delivery of sustainable development within the district can only be achieved through a partnership approach between the Local Planning Authority, applicants / developers and other relevant private and public stakeholders. - The preparation of this Local Plan has benefitted from the co-operation, input, support and advice from the general public, neighbouring authorities, the development industry and other stakeholders in reaching its content and aims.
+- Any adverse impacts of granting planning permission would significantly and demonstrably outweigh the benefits, when assessed against the guidance in the National Planning Policy Framework taken as a whole; or - Specific policies in that Framework [the Framework] indicate that development should be restricted (highlighted via Footnote 7 of the Framework). - 6.1 In accordance with paragraph 11 of the 2021 National Planning Policy Framework, all documents that form part the Local Plan have been prepared with a presumption in favour of sustainable development. - 6.2 To confirm the Council's commitment towards the delivery of sustainable development this Strategic Policies and Land Allocations DPD includes a policy in relation to the presumption in favour of sustainable development (Policy SP1) as set out below. - 6.3 The delivery of sustainable development within the district can only be achieved through a partnership approach between the Local Planning Authority, applicants / developers and other relevant private and public stakeholders. - 6.4 The preparation of this Local Plan has benefitted from the co-operation, input, support and advice from the general public, neighbouring authorities, the development industry and other stakeholders in reaching its content and aims.
 A commitment to continuing co-operation will remain throughout the plan period to make sure that sustainable development and growth is achieved both within the district and within the wider sub-region.